DeepMIDE: A Multi-Output Spatio-Temporal Method for Ultra-Scale Offshore Wind Energy Forecasting: Conclusions

 \section{Conclusions}

-As the upscaling of offshore wind turbines to unprecedented heights continues, multi-height wind speed forecasts across the now-much-larger rotor area of those ultra-scale generators are now needed.
+As the upscaling of offshore wind turbines to unprecedented heights continues, multi-height wind speed forecasts across the now-much-larger rotor area of those ultra-scale generators are needed.
 In this work, we propose the first attempt for multi-height spatio-temporal wind energy forecasting.
-Our model, dubbed DeepMIDE, is formulated as a multivariate integro-difference equation model, which fully embraces the full vertical wind profile by incorporating spatial, temporal, and height dependencies, in order to reflect the true complexity of wind interactions coincident with ultra-scale offshore wind turbines.
+Our model, dubbed DeepMIDE, is formulated as a {multi-output} integro-difference equation model, which fully embraces the full vertical wind profile by incorporating spatial, temporal, and height dependencies, in order to reflect the true complexity of wind interactions coincident with ultra-scale offshore wind turbines.
 An embedded deep learning architecture directly acts on streams of high-dimensional exogenous weather information in order to encode the physics of local wind field formation in a low-dimensional set of information-rich advection vectors.
 Those vectors, along with other parameters, are then plugged back into the statistical model for probabilistic space-time forecasting.
-The proposed approach marries the probabilistic rigor and parsimony of the multivariate integro-difference equation framework, with the representative power of the advanced deep transformer architecture which are used as a ``physics extractor'' within the statistical model.
-Evaluated using real-world data from the U.S. Mid Atlantic, our model demonstrates significant improvements in both wind speed and power forecasting compared with prevalent forecasting benchmarks.
+The proposed approach marries the probabilistic rigor and parsimony of the {multi-output} integro-difference equation framework, with the representative power of the advanced deep transformer architecture which are used as a ``physics extractor'' within the statistical model.
+Evaluated using real-world data from the {Northeastern} U.S., our model demonstrates significant improvements in both wind speed and power forecasting compared with prevalent forecasting benchmarks.

-Future research will investigate more sophisticated modeling structures for the latent process model within the MIDE framework.
-This exploration may include handling non-Gaussian data and non-linear dependence, which would obviate the need for data transformations or linear assumptions, but would likely complicate the parameter inference process.
+Future research will investigate more sophisticated modeling structures for the latent process model within the {multi-output integro-difference equation} framework.
+This may include handling non-Gaussian data and non-linear dependence, which would obviate the need for data transformations or linear assumptions, but would likely complicate the parameter inference process. {Additionally, DeepMIDE could also be extended to model bivariate wind vectors rather than directly acting on wind speed time series.
+Modeling the wind vector is advantageous because directional transport is central to advection modeling across space and time.
+It is also beneficial in practice for characterizing wind turbine performance.
+Methodologically, this requires fundamentally different statistical treatment to jointly model the wind vector components, which are inherently dependent and directionally structured, through a suitable bivariate distribution.}